dojo/docs/developer/design/builder.rst

     }

 Caution: this is not the best way to express this profile; in a moment we'll see how package configurations should be used instead.
-However, this example illustrates a three of key points:
+However, this example illustrates three key points:

 1. Paths can usually be relative.
 When they can be relative, they should be relative.
 2. Resources can be discovered anywhere within the reachable file system.